probe-lab/go-libdht/README.md

 For peak efficiency and scalability in a DHT, it's ideal for nodes to form a [Small World Network](https://en.wikipedia.org/wiki/Small-world_network).
 In such a setup, each node maintains information on $O(log(n))$ remote peers, and the complexity of lookups similarly scales as $O(log(n))$.
 Nodes are tasked with monitoring two categories of peers:

-* _Short Peers_: These are proximate within the DHT's topology.
+* _Nearby Peers_: These are proximate within the DHT's topology.
 Their primary function is to ensure routing soundness, guaranteeing that every participating peer remains accessible since they are known by neighboring nodes.
-* _Long Peers_: Positioned more distantly within the topology, these peers bolster lookup speeds, facilitating rapid routing to distant locations in the topology.
+* _Faraway Peers_: Positioned more distantly within the topology, these peers bolster lookup speeds, facilitating rapid routing to distant locations in the topology.

-The specifics of how nodes select _short_ and _long_ peers are determined by the individual design nuances of each DHT topology.
+The specifics of how nodes select _nearby_ and _faraway_ peers are determined by the individual design nuances of each DHT topology.

 ## What is in the scope of `go-libdht`